 Implementing the VA MISSION Act properly is the key to its success.
-The law restructures community care programs, establishes new access standards for non-VA care, expands the Caregiver Program, and requires the VA to review its procedures and assets in order to better serve veterans.
+The law restructures community care programs, establishes new access standards for non-VA care, expands the Caregiver Program, and requires the VA to review its infrastructure and assets in order to better serve veterans.

-June 6, 2019 is “D-Day” for the VA.
-On that date, the VA MISSION Act’s new community care program must be rolled out to qualified veterans.
+On June 6, 2019 the VA MISSION Act’s new community care program was rolled out to qualified veterans.
 Congress and the Trump administration should oppose any efforts to restrict or limit the ability of veterans to utilize the new community program and keep a watchful eye on the VA to ensure the law is properly carried out so veterans can get the care they deserve.

 In 2014, it was revealed that hundreds of thousands of veterans were waiting weeks, even months, for medical appointments at Department of Veterans Affairs health facilities.
 Additionally, VA employees across the country placed many veterans on secret waitlists to hide the department’s extensive wait times and some of those veterans even died while waiting to see a doctor.

 Four years later, action was finally taken to ensure veterans can get access to timely care – the VA MISSION Act was signed into law.
 This milestone legislation gives veterans more choice over where they access their medical care, whether at a VA facility or from a provider in their community.
 Major provisions of the law include:

 CARE FOR VETERANS The VA MISSION Act combines multiple community care programs into one, less-confusing program.
 The law also requires the VA to establish new quality and access standards for non-VA care.
 These measures will simplify access to community care so veterans aren’t stuck in endless bureaucracy.